Skip navigation

 Your provider will show you how to do this the right way.

 Do percussion or vibration for 5 to 7 minutes in each area of the chest.
-Do this on all of the areas of your chest or back that your doctor tells you to.
+Do this on all of the areas of your chest or back that your provider tells you to.
 When you finish, take a deep breath and cough.
 This helps bring up any phlegm, which you can then spit out.

 When to Call the Doctor

-Call your doctor if you have:
+Contact your provider if you have:

 • Indigestion